 Dividing your journey into smaller chunks and assigning KPIs will lay a solid foundation for performing analyses and establishing analytics goals.

 To monitor customer experience KPIs, this map isn’t necessary.
-However, analysis and visualization of the end-to-end journey is harder without a map to overlay data on.
+However, analysis and visualization of the end-to-end journey are harder without a map to overlay data on.

 Marketing teams often send questionnaires to complete information gaps when analyzing journey maps.
 But surveys lack detail and accuracy.
 They are usually applied post-purchase, and customers don’t remember every touchpoint they interacted with.